breatheco-de/content/src/content/lesson/how-to-use-github-codespaces.md

+---
+description: >-
+  Learn how to use GitHub Codespaces for cloud coding environments.
+Discover the benefits, setup, and tips to enhance your coding experience today!
+---

 Modern companies no longer allow developers to work on their local computers; they use provisioning tools.
 Codespaces is GitHub's proposal for provisioning coding environments.